-- The importance of the context of business in relation to decision making. - > The interrelated nature of business activities and how they affect competitiveness. - > The competitive environment and the markets in which businesses operate. - > The influences on functional decisions and plans including ethical and environmental issues. - > The factors that might determine whether a decision is successful. - How technology is changing the way decisions are made and how businesses operate. - > The impact on stakeholders of functional decisions and their response to such decisions. - Use of non-quantitative and quantitative data in decision making.

-Three externally set written examinations worth 100% of the qualification.

-- Paper 1 is a written exam of 2 hours.
-It has 100 marks comprising of 3 compulsory sections: multiple choice questions, short answer questions and 2 essay questions. - Paper 2 is a written exam of 2 hours.
-It has 100 marks comprising of 3 data response questions. - > Paper 3 is a written exam of 2 hours.
-It has 100 marks comprising of 1 compulsory case study and approximately 6 questions.
+- The importance of the context of business in relation to decision making. - The interrelated nature of business activities and how they affect competitiveness. - The competitive environment and the markets in which businesses operate. - The influences on functional decisions and plans including ethical and environmental issues. - The factors that might determine whether a decision is successful. - How technology is changing the way decisions are made and how businesses operate.
+The impact on stakeholders of functional decisions and their response to such decisions. - Use of non-quantitative and quantitative data in decision making.
+Assessment Three externally set written examinations worth 100% of the qualification. - Paper 1 is a written exam of 2 hours.
+It has 100 marks comprising of 3 compulsory sections: multiple choice questions, short answer questions and 2 - Paper 2 is a written exam of 2 hours.
+It has 100 marks comprising of 3 data response questions. - Career Opportunities essay questions.